mayur-789917/Sales-Dashboard-PowerBi/README.md

 ## Summary:

-All the tasks have been performed.
+Developed a dynamic sales data dashboard using Power BI, applying DAX, Power Query, and Power BI functionalities.
+Transformed raw sales data into insightful visualizations.
+Implemented DAX calculations for accurate performance metrics and leveraged Power Query for data shaping and transformation.
 All the measures are stored in a separate table (#Measures).
 Below is a snap of the final dashboard:

 ![image](https://github.com/mayur-789917/Sales-Dashboard-PowerBi/assets/154932494/a58e4e90-ebe7-454c-a149-3464d3df0500)